 The U.S. Open Cup is very similar to the domestic cup competitions popular in Europe, South America and the rest of the world.
 Cup competitions, which usually run concurrent with a country's league sason, are open in the early stages to any club that can qualify, giving local amateur teams a chance to compete against the best teams a country has to offer.

 MLS teams have taken part in the competition and dominated it since 1996, making the tournament a true "national" championship.
 In fact, the only non-MLS team to win the title since 1996 were the Rochester Raging Rhinos in 1999, with former Dynamo goalkeeper Pat Onstad in net.
-The Chicago Fire have won four Open Cup titles in their 10 years of existence.
+The Chicago Fire have won four Open Cup titles.

 |Carolina (PDL)||W 4-2||Fourth Round|